Rajan1812/os_paging_simulation_example/README.md

 # os_paging_simulation_example

-here i am trying to simulate how cpu reads process from secondary memory via main memory using paging.
+Here i am trying to simulate how cpu reads process from main memory by using a process table.